 Out of the major macronutrients, including fats, carbs, and protein, fat is probably the most misunderstood.
 Fats are a source of energy, and we need it to absorb the vitamin contents of our food.

-Eating the right dietary fats is an essential part of a balanced diet.
+Eating the right dietary fats is an essential part of a balanced diet and living a healthier life.
 Saturated fats have high LDL cholesterol and increase the risk of developing cardiovascular disease or experiencing a stroke.
-Many feel-good snack foods have high levels of saturated fats, so it’s best to avoid those or enjoy them in moderation.
+Many feel-good snack foods have high levels of saturated fats, so it’s best to avoid those, enjoy them in moderation, or look for alternative gluten-free options.

 4. Fill Out a Meal Log

 Do you remember what you had for dinner two or three days ago, including the foods on the side?
 It’s easy to forget when you don’t keep track!
-Write down each of the foods and beverages you consume for consecutive days, then reflect on your choices.
+Write down each of the foods and beverages you consume for consecutive days, then reflect on your meal choices.
 You can also use handy digital apps for looking up nutritional information and recording progress towards your dietary goals.
+Planning your meals and budgeting your healthy grocery trips can go hand in hand with keeping track of the meals you eat.
 Maintaining a balanced diet won’t be a guessing game if you plan ahead and stay informed.

 Check out our recipes for tasty meal ideas to try!